 The history of the Cevennes - year by year

-The bridge of Quezac, one of the numerous constructions of Urbain 51000 year before J.C.: the Celts occupied the region: The Ruthenians in the West, the Gabalians in the North, the Volques Arecomiques in the South, the Helvetians in the Southeast and the Vellaves in the Northeast.
+1000 year before J.C.: the Celts occupied the region: The Ruthenians in the West, the Gabalians in the North, the Volques Arecomiques in the South, the Helvetians in the Southeast and the Vellaves in the Northeast.

 In the 2nd and 3rd century before J.C., the Romans took possession of the region.

-• The Gabalians (habitants of the mountains) in the Gévaudan, with the capital Anderitum (became Javols)
+- The Gabalians (habitants of the mountains) in the Gévaudan, with the capital Anderitum (became Javols)

-• The Ruthenians (the Rouergue-peoples who came from the delta of the Danube) became allied with Vercingetorix, while
+- The Ruthenians (the Rouergue-peoples who came from the delta of the Danube) became allied with Vercingetorix, while

-• The Vellaves (who gave the name "Velay" and the rock of le Puy with the statue the name Mont Anic- frome" Anicium"-) Also the later names of the province Velloise province with Vienne and Lyon originated from them.
+- The Vellaves (who gave the name "Velay" and the rock of le Puy with the statue the name Mont Anic- frome" Anicium"-) Also the later names of the province Velloise province with Vienne and Lyon originated from them.

-• The Helvetians- of whom resulted the name Vivarais
+- The Helvetians- of whom resulted the name Vivarais

-• The Volques Arecomiques founded Nîmes and allied with the Romans
+- The Volques Arecomiques founded Nîmes and allied with the Romans

 In 52 before J.C.: César traverses in winter the Cevennes to attack the Arverns.